NoRulesJustFeels/Anymote-for-Java/README.md

 <p>Anymote-for-Java is based on the Google Anymote Library code, but all Android dependencies have been replaced with pure Java logic.
 Platform-specific logic like creating files or getting the network configuration is isolated in the Platform class.</p>

+<p>Run com.entertailion.java.anymote.test.Example to see the library in action.</p>

 <p>References:
 <ul>